-Best Alcohol Gas Detector (Methanol, Ethanol, & Isopropanol Gases)
+Best Alcohol Gas Detector for Methanol, Ethanol, IPA (2024 udpate)

 Alcohol gas detectors are instruments used to detect harmful alcohol gases, such as methanol, ethanol, and isopropanol (IPA) vapors.
 Alcohol is used to create many products in our everyday world, in processing and manufacturing of polymers to make consumer plastic and industrial goods.
 The most common alcohols include methanol, ethanol, and isopropyl.
 There are times when we are unable to identify if we are inhaling harmful alcohol as it is very flammable and can be harmful when inhaled.
 Hence the use of alcohol gas detectors is imperative for human safety particularly in industrial occupational areas.